 The Port of Seattle hired The Maritime Alliance (TMA) to develop a business plan for the proposed Maritime Innovation Center and conduct outreach to generate and evaluate interest in the project.
-TMA enlisted the services of Delawarde Consulting and ECONorthwest, collectively known as the Project Team, to help conduct this study and complete this report.
+TMA also enlisted the services of Delawarde Consulting and ECONorthwest, collectively known as the Project Team, to help conduct this study and complete this report.

-The Project Team reviewed materials provided by the Port of Seattle and other sources to assess the broader maritime sector in the State of Washington and developed a list of relevant contacts in academia, industry and government which should be included in outreach efforts.
+The Project Team reviewed materials provided by the Port of Seattle and other sources to assess the broader maritime sector in the State of Washington and developed a list of relevant contacts in academia, industry and government that should be included in outreach efforts.

-Our outreach efforts began with a series of sector-based meetings organized by the Port in August 2017.
-These effects were followed by a Strengths-Weaknesses-Trends workshop facilitated by the McDowell Group in October 2017 in order to get a baseline perspective of the current state of maritime industries in Washington and to begin developing a mission and vision.
-Based on additional outreach and meetings with maritime stakeholders around Puget Sound, the Team developed an online survey that was sent to approximately 400 relevant stakeholders in an effort to gather additional data which is summarized in this report and provided in the appendix.
-Finally, the Project Team participated in a design charrette organized by Miller Hull to develop a series of conceptual designs for the proposed Center, which the Team used to develop basic assumptions about the use and scale of available space for purposes of creating pro forma financial models.
+Our outreach efforts started with a series of sector-based meetings organized by the Port in August 2017, followed by a Strengths-Weaknesses-Trends workshop facilitated by the McDowell Group in October 2017 to get a baseline perspective of the current state of maritime industries in Washington and start to develop a mission and vision.
+Based on additional outreach and meetings with maritime stakeholders around Puget Sound, the Team developed an online survey that was sent to about 400 relevant stakeholders to gather additional data that is summarized in this report and provided in the appendix.
+And finally, the Project Team participated in a design charrette organized by Miller Hull to develop a series of conceptual designs for the proposed Center, which the Team used to develop basic assumptions about the use and scale of available space for purposes of creating pro forma financial models.